speechkey/RESTful-Service-Jersey--and-Client-RestKit-/README.md

 Start REST client
 ------------------

 Just open RESTClient.xcodeproj in your XCode and run it in Simulator.
+There are 2 versions of iOS client.
+First and default with ARC off and the second on the ARC branch, with ARC on.
+If you want to use ARC version just checkout the [ARC branch](http://github.com/speechkey/RESTful-Service-Jersey--and-Client-RestKit-/tree/ARC).

 Cleanup MySQL after testing
 --------------------------